-They’ve been around for a while, so it’s no surprise that many people swear by them.
-Personally, I have gotten a lot from their YouTube channel, especially when I was starting out, so their courses would be more than a slight improvement on that information.
+Personally, I have gotten a lot from the old Dubspot YouTube channel, especially when I was starting out, so their courses would be more than a slight improvement on that information.

-If you want more information on the full range of courses available from them, or if you want to learn via the standalone modules, had over to their website here.
+If you want more information on the full range of courses available from them, head over to their website here.

 Full Sail University

 Like SAE, Full Sail is a holistic arts school, rather than just a music school.
 But they only have the one campus in Florida, with their online school.

 That being said, they are meant to be one of the top 25 music schools in the country.

 Looking a bit deeper, Full Sail has designed their programs to be accelerated and feature more contact hours than traditional universities and schools.

 You also get a lot more hands-on and professional experience with actual companies than usual, with recording studios operating at the same times they would in the real world.
 Because they are real-world studios.

 The Music Business and Music Production bachelor degrees are available to do online or at the campus, with the Audio Production bachelor and certificate options being online only.

 For people wanting to learn music production, the Music Production bachelor is probably the best bet.
 There is yet to be a dedicated electronic music program, however.